Academic Program at Centre College

 Extensive experience teaching science at the junior high, high school and college level.
 Teaches introductory classes on education, autism, and diversity.
 Served as faculty sponsor for the L.I.F.T. program (“Learning Is Fun Together”), in which Centre’s education majors taught an evening enrichment program for designated fourth- and fifth-grade students.
 Publications in Science and Children, Science Activities, and Reading Horizons.

 Ellen Prusinski joined the Centre College faculty and staff in 2014 as coordinator of engaged and experiential learning and assistant professor of education.
 She supports the development and coordination of various experiential learning practices on campus, including community based learning.
+She returned to teaching full-time in 2018.

 She has worked in a variety of educational settings, including community organizations and policy institutions in the U.S., high schools and universities in China, and nongovernmental organizations in Indonesia.
 Her primary research interests are in gender and education, nonformal and community based learning, and international education studies, particularly in Asia.
 She is especially interested in the role of community knowledge both inside and outside of the classroom and in issues of educational equity among groups historically excluded from formal education.